Team-Astatine/R01/README.md

+# R01

-## R01
+## Core Module
-- The key modules of the Astatine Project that provide optimized commands and features.
+- This Modules is key to the Astatine Project.
+- This Project provide optimized commands and features.
+---

+## TODO
+- Redesign Architect
+- Separation of Concerns